DongZhizhen/NX-Quick-signature/README.md

 6. Enjoy!

 # License
-The NX10_QuickSignature plug-in is licensed under the terms of the Apache License 2.0.
+The NX10_QuickSignature plug-in is licensed under the terms of the GNU General Public License v3.0.
-See LICENSE-2.0 for more information.
+See License v3.0 for more information.